cramsay/toatie/README.md

 ```

 This builds the `toatie` executable found in `result/bin/` and runs all of our
 tests.
-Example source files can be found in the `Test` directory.
+Example source files can be found in the `libs/Examples` and `Test`
+directories.

 ### Development